mandelcohen/StudyTechniques/README.md

 ### Sequence Diagram

-Shows in what order things happen in a sequence from top to bottom:
+Shows the order of a sequence from top to bottom:
 ```mermaid
 sequenceDiagram
     autonumber